|Koss SB-45 Communications Headset (click to expand)|

 As for the build quality of the Koss SB-45, it is generally excellent.
 The only negatives here are the quite thin, and looong cabling, and the material used for the ear cups.
 The material is comfortable, but it's that very paper-thin fake leather stuff often found on cheaper headsets.
 I know from experience with my $20 Sony headphones, it will flake off within two years, and begin sticking to the sides of your face.
 I do not know if replacement ear pads are available from Koss, but Radiosport headphone earpad socks work.

 I have added an over-the-air recording of the Koss SB-45's, taken from my friend, HL1ZII's cell phone.
 It will give you a good idea of how these headphones sound on-air.
-As mentioned in the Pros/Cons, the microphone is very clear, but a bit lacking in bass.
-I had to make some EQ adjustments to get it closer to where I prefer it.
-I would say this headset lends itself more toward contesting and DX work, if you prefer audio that cuts well.
+As mentioned in the Pros/Cons, the microphone is very clear, but a bit lacking in bass -- what you hear is NOT with +5 Bass (it was +2).
+I have since had to make some EQ adjustments to get it closer to where I prefer it (+5 Bass, and 0 Treble).
+I would say this headset lends itself well toward contesting and DX work, if you prefer audio that cuts well, or local chat, if you add the Bass.

 Enjoy, and give the Koss SB-45 a good look.